 Posts tagged George Bush

 In 2000, the United States presidential election was one of the closest and most controversial presidential elections in history.
 A month of recounts and court challenges followed, culminating in the Supreme Court case Bush v.
 Gore.
 Following the court’s 5-4 decision, George W. Bush was declared the winner over Vice President Al Gore by 537 votes in the state of Florida.
 Domestic issues as opposed to foreign policy dominated the campaign.
 Key issues were prescription drug prices, campaign finance reform, Social Security, and education.
 Each candidate claimed their economic plan would reduce the deficit.
 Bush parodied himself as a “compassionate conservative.”
 The Bush campaign did not make an issue over the sex scandal and impeachment of Bill Clinton’s Presidency less then two years ago.
-Gore refused to allow Clinton to campaign and did not himself campaign on the Administration’s record of peace and prosperity, and disappointed Democrats by his lackluster performance.
+Gore refused to allow Clinton to campaign during the 2000 presidential election, and did not himself campaign on the Administration’s record of peace and prosperity.
+Which, in turn, disappointed Democrats by his lackluster performance.

 The contest for the Republican nomination came down to two men: Texas Governor George W. Bush and Arizona Senator John McCain, an ex-POW in North Vietnam.
 Most Republican leaders endorsed Bush, who was popular with